Overview of Revere Beach

 Where can I park?

-- Beginning on May 1, 2021, there will be parking meters along Revere Beach Blvd. from Elliot Circle to Carey Circle, as well as on Ocean Ave.
+- Free parking is available on Revere Beach Boulevard & Ocean Ave on a first come first serve basis.
 In addition, public parking is available at the Wonderland T station for $7.00.

 Are there lifeguards on the beach?